 In 1807, Burr was brought to trial on charges of conspiracy and high misdemeanor, for leading a military charge against Spanish territory and for trying to separate territories from the United States.
 Chief Justice John Marshall acquitted Burr on the treason charge and eventually revoked his misdemeanor indictment, but the conspiracy scandal left Burr's political career in ruins.

 Burr spent the four years following his trial traveling throughout Europe, attempting unsuccessfully to garner support for revolutionizing Mexico and freeing the Spanish colonies.
-He also tried in vain to start a war between American and England.

 Admitting defeat, in 1812, Burr returned to the United States.
 Utterly broke, he attempted to rebuild his law practice in New York with moderate success.
 By 1830, he had grown dependent on his friends' financial support.
 Three years later, Burr married a wealthy widow, Eliza Jumel, but the marriage didn't last.
 Following the divorce, Burr suffered multiple strokes that left him partially paralyzed.
 He died under the care of his cousin on September 14, 1836, in the city of Port Richmond on Staten Island, New York.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 After the Civil War, many of the country's best and brightest black advocates, artists, entrepreneurs and intellectuals moved to the New York City neighborhood of Harlem.
 Thanks largely to the efforts of these residents, Harlem became both the cradle of a cultural revolution and the heart of the civil rights movement.
 Meet some of the many people who gave—and continue to give—this neighborhood a voice, simply by calling it home.

 Famous Harlem Residents 62 people in this group